Category Archives: colour

 Water lily seeds surrounded in gelatinous material.

 Back in March this year I went along to a talk about ferns by Heather McHaffie and she very kindly gave out a few cuttings from a hare’s foot fern.
-I got a couple of cuttings and only now has one of them started to grow fronds.
+I got a couple of cuttings and it is only now starting to grow fronds.
 Boy do you have to be patient with these things.
 I do have a more dainty version of hare’s foot fern so I am so pleased that this is growing quite happily now.

 Hairy rhizome cutting from Hare's foot fern with a tiny new frond or crozier growing.